socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 ## Step 2: Submit Messages to the Pipeline API
 ### Build the message
 Every message consists of an `envelope`.
-The `envelope` contains a series of `events`, as well as metadata to help route the message appropriately
+The `envelope` contains a series of `events`, as well as metadata to help route the message appropriately.

-An example message might look like
+An example message might look like:
 ```json
 {
   "Events": [